Personalized Case Management (Non-Medical)

 We believe that providing people with facts in a frank, straightforward manner empowers them in making decisions that positively affect their overall health.

 Condoms are important tools in preventing HIV and other sexually transmitted infections (STIs).
 In fact, condoms can reduce HIV/STI transmission rates by more than 80% when used correctly!
-We provide free condoms at our 9 Pleasant Street office, via our testing van, and whenever and wherever we offer health education and testing services in the community.

 In addition, the Rhode Island Department of Health has created a free condom map that shows you where you can pick up free condoms throughout the state.